jillchiu/shopping_cart/README.md

 This project is kept as part of my portfolio to show my progression from traditional PHP development to modern React applications.

 Rather than replacing older work, I keep both implementations available to demonstrate how I approached the same problem using different technologies at different stages of my learning.

+## 🚀 Evolution

+This project represents my earlier PHP implementation of a shopping cart.

+Years later, I rebuilt the same concept using React to compare:

+- Server-side Session
+- Client-side Context API

+This allowed me to better understand state management on both backend and frontend.